Learning visual policies for building 3D shape categories

 We control a 6-DoF UR5 robotic arm with a 3 finger Robotiq gripper.
 In simulation, we model the robot and its environment with the { {\texttt{pybullet}}} physics simulator~\cite{Courmans2016}.
 Given the positions and orientations of primitives to be manipulated, we use standard path planing methods~\cite{lavalle2006-palnning-algorithms,sucan2012the-open-motion-planning-library} to implement the pick and place actions.
 The elevation of primitives above the table surface is obtained with a Microsoft Kinect-2 camera located above the table.

 Our observations are depth images recorded with another Kinect-2 camera placed in front of the robot arm.
+We use the same parameters for real and simulation cameras (location and calibration).
 Visual policies receive the depth image and color segmentation masks corresponding to the colors of primitives.
 While visual policies in simulation have average errors of less than 5mm, the sim2real gap increases this value up to 2-3cm on the real robot.
-Given that stacking multiple primitives requires high precision, we apply a correction procedure using the depth camera as explained in Appendix~\ref{sec:appendix:real_robot}.
+Given that stacking multiple primitives requires high precision, we apply a correction procedure using the depth camera as explained in Appendix of~\cite{3Dshapes2020}.

 The neural network $V_{\eta}$ for Value Function has five fully-connected layers with 128 hidden units, ReLU activations and Batch Normalization~\cite{Ioffe2015BatchShift}.
 We train $V_{\eta}$ for 20 iterations of 30 epochs each using Adam and \mbox{LR=1e-3}.
 The CNN $\pi_{\theta}$ contains one HourGlass~\cite{newell2016stacked} module which we compare to ResNet~\cite{He2016DeepRL} in Section~\ref{sec:results:vp:archi}.
 The spatial dimensions of HourGlass input and output are 256x256 and 64x64 pixels respectively.
 We train $\pi_{\theta}$ using Adam and \mbox{LR=2.5e-4} for 50 epochs.
 For both value and visual networks, we use datasets of size 200.000 value-state and heatmap-observation pairs correspondingly.
 To enable the transfer of policies to the real robot, we use sim2real~\cite{learningsim2real2019} to augment synthetic depth maps during training.
 Color segmentation masks are augmented with Bernoulli noise.
 During rendering, we also randomize shapes of primitives by adding noise to spatial coordinates of points that define cube meshes.
 We use 500 episodes for evaluation in simulation and 20 trials on the real robot.